ronutu/ctf-writeups/Hack The Box/Behind the Scenes/README.md

 > Generates an invalid opcode.
 This instruction is provided for software testing to explicitly generate an invalid opcode.
 The opcode for this instruction is reserved for this purpose.<br>
 Other than raising the invalid opcode exception, this instruction is the same as the NOP instruction.

-Practically, the UD2 instruction raises an exceptio and Ghidra doesn't dissamble further more the code.
+In this case, the UD2 instruction triggers an exception, and Ghidra does not disassemble the code any further.

 ```
         001012e6 0f 0b           UD2